eclipse-cyclonedds/cyclonedds/docs/manual/getting_started.rst

     dds_set_status_mask(writer, DDS_PUBLICATION_MATCHED_STATUS);

-At regular intervals we get the status change and a matching publication.
+At regular intervals, we get the status change and a matching publication.
 In between, the writing thread sleeps for a time period equal ``DDS\_MSECS`` (in milliseconds).